Yum China recovery remains rocky even as online anger calms

 "I think chicken is unsafe nowadays, so I prefer eating beef instead," said bank worker Grace, 25, at a crowded Burger King outlet in Shanghai.

-It may, however, get help from an unlikely savior: China's patchy food safety record.
+It may, however, get help from an unlikely saviour: China's patchy food safety record.

 "I think all the food in China is kind of unsafe, so I still generally trust KFC.
 I eat here because I like the taste," said a 24-year-old a bank clerk who identified himself as Shawn as he ate lunch at a Shanghai KFC restaurant.